Old Fall River Road will be closed in 2014 due to flood damage

 The high country of Rocky Mountain National Park is noted for extreme weather patterns.
 Shaped by elevation, slope, and exposure, these patterns can change rapidly.

-Annual Climate Conditions for Estes Park and Grand Lake Temperatures are often moderate at elevations below 9,400' (2,865 m).
+Temperatures are often moderate at elevations below 9,400' (2,865 m).
 At higher points, like Bear Lake, Trail Ridge Road, or Longs Peak, it may snow even in July.

-Climate and Weather What's the Difference?
-Climate is a general term to express broad patterns--for example, Colorado's climate is sunny with warm summers and cold winters.
+Climate and Weather - What's the Difference?
+Climate is a general term to express broad patterns. -for example, Colorado's climate is sunny with warm summers and cold winters.
 Weather applies to specific movements of air masses, levels of precipitation, and temperature fluctuations at specific times of the year.
 The Continental Divide runs northwest to southeast through the center of the park atop the high peaks.
 This accounts for two distinct climate patterns - one typical of the east side near Estes Park and the other associated with the Grand Lake area on the park's west side.

-Winter (December, January, February, March) Lower elevations on the east slope of Rocky Mountain National Park are usually free of deep snow.
+Winter (December - March) Lower elevations on the east slope of Rocky Mountain National Park are usually free of deep snow.
 At higher elevations, arctic conditions prevail.
 Sudden blizzards, high winds, and deep snowpack are common.
 The west side of the park experiences more snow, less wind, and clear cold days during these months.
 Most high country overnight trips require gear suitable for -35 degrees or below.
 Skiing and snowshoeing conditions are best in January, February, and March.

-Spring (April and May) Spring comes to the montane environs - elevations 8,000' to 9,500' (2,438 - 2,895 m) - in late April, although snowfall is not uncommon at this time of year.
+Spring (April - May) Spring comes to the montane area - elevations 8,000' to 9,500' (2,438 - 2,895 m) - in late April, although snowfall is not uncommon at this time of year.
 Unpredictable weather alternates between warm and cold, wet and dry.
 In June, spring is just reaching the subalpine country - 9,500' to 11,500' (2,895 - 3,505 m), while summer is on the plains.
 Wildflowers begin blooming at lower elevations in late April or early May.
 Many trails are still snow-covered.
 In late May, Trail Ridge Road opens for the season.

-Summer (June, July, August) On the alpine tundra -- 11,500' to 13,000' (3,505 - 3,962 m) wildflowers bloom from late June to early August.
+Summer (June - August) On the alpine tundra -- 11,500' to 13,000' (3,505 - 3,962 m) wildflowers bloom from late June to early August.
 Afternoon thunderstorms and wind are normal patterns.
 Always be prepared for temperature drops of 10-20 degrees Fahrenheit.

-Fall (September, October, November) September and October bring clear, crisp air, blue skies, and generally dry weather.
+Fall (September - November) September and October bring clear, crisp air, blue skies, and generally dry weather.
 An early snowstorm may occur.
 Aspen leaves start changing colors in mid-September.
 Elk mating season begins in September and continues through most of October.
 Trail Ridge Road usually closes for the winter by mid-October.

 Did You Know?